Sailaukan/api-gov-workers-birthdays/README.md

-Sure, here's a short README file for your project:

----

 # Government Worker Birthdays API

 This is a backend API that parses the website [https://yedilov.online/birthdays](https://yedilov.online/birthdays) to get the birthdays of governmental workers and provides them through an API.
 It uses Node.js, Express, Puppeteer, and Cheerio.